mgutz/nanoc3_blog/README.md

 # mgutz.com blog

 This is a customized [nanoc3](http://nanoc.stoneship.org/) blog.
-The main differences are:
+Features:

 1. Uses SASS/HAML for markup.
 2. Uses the filesystem_combined datasource so a separate .yaml metadata file is not needed for each item.
 Metadata